Editorial Feature

 A recent study published in Scientific Reports demonstrated the potential of quantum sensors in medical imaging.
 Using optically pumped magnetometers (OPMs), the team was able to record high-resolution brain activity without the need for invasive procedures.
 Unlike superconducting quantum interference devices (SQUIDs), OPMs do not require cryogenic conditions, allowing sensor heads to be placed closer to the brain, improving both spatial and temporal resolution.

-In a study measuring visually evoked brain fields (VEFs), OPMs demonstrated a twofold improvement in temporal resolution compared to SQUIDs.
-This enhanced spatio-temporal precision could revolutionize neurophysiological signal tracking, offering new possibilities for real-time mapping of brain function in both healthy and diseased states.4
+In experiments measuring visually evoked brain fields (VEFs), OPMs demonstrated a twofold improvement in temporal resolution compared to SQUIDs.
+This enhanced precision in both space and time offers new possibilities for real-time mapping of brain function, with potential applications in neurophysiological studies of both healthy individuals and those with neurological disorders.4

 Self-Powered Sensor for Environmental Monitoring